smythp/intro-python-workshop/sections/types.md

 Lists are ordered collections of other objects, such as `[1, 2, 'ham', 'eggs']`, which is a list containing two integers and two strings.

 There are two boolean types, `True` and `False`.
-They are often the result of operat compare two values.
+They are often the result of operations that compare two values.
 For example:

 ```
 >>> 10 > 5